|

 settle for second best.
 Furthermore,

-she knew Patricia hated her and wanted me to
+she knew Patricia hated her and begged me to

 get rid of her.